 As soon as you have chosen the locking system, make sure that you have all the materials that are needed to build the storage box itself.
 Most people opt for wooden pieces but you have the option to make it from PVC or even steel if you want a truly secure one.

-There is no shortage of materials that one can make a gun storage from.
-But if you are going for easy assembly and fair price we mostly recommend to use plywood.
+There is no shortage of materials that one can make gun storage from.
+But if you are going for easy assembly and fair price we mostly recommend using plywood.
 This way it will be easy to install and cheap to change it anytime you want.
 You can buy exact-sized plywood at pretty much any hardware store or simply order the desired ones online.

 Build the Storage Box